‘It Still Continues’: Breonna Taylor’s Mother Tamika Palmer Speaks On The 4-Year Anniversary Of Breonna’s Death

 Introducing the “Justice for Breonna Act”

-Several Congressional leaders introduced “The Justice for Breonna Taylor Act.”
-According to a bill press release, the bi-partisan legislation “would prohibit no-knock warrants” nationwide and “require federal law enforcement officers to provide notice of their authority and purpose before they could execute a warrant.”
+Several Congressional leaders introduced the Justice for Breonna Taylor Act.
+According to a press release, the bi-partisan legislation “would prohibit no-knock warrants” nationwide and “require federal law enforcement officers to provide notice of their authority and purpose before they could execute a warrant.”

 Tamika spoke to the press on March 11 regarding the bill.
 Her goal is simple – to carry on her daughter’s legacy and stop incidents like the one that unfortunately ended Breonna’s life.